 - Almond flour doesn't absorb as much liquid.
 It also adds a protein boost and moisture to baked goods.

-- Starches can make your baked goods denser…they are powdery light.
+- Starches can make your baked goods denser...they are powdery and light.

 - Dairy-free milk substitutes all perform differently in a recipe.
 I find coconut milk to be the most unpredictable with gluten free flour blends.
 This would be a great experiment with kids!